elliott-king/elliott-king.github.io/_posts/2020-09-23-callbacks_to_async.md

 title: "Bridging Callbacks and Async/Await"
 date: 2020-09-23 12:00:00 -0000
 categories: javascript async
-description: How to use async/await with legacy functions.
+excerpt: How to use async/await with legacy functions.
 ---

 I imagine you will have some exposure to asynchronous logic in Javascript.
 A brief history: originally, JS only had callbacks, then they also implemented promises, and more recently we have seen async/await.
 However, you may still stumble upon old functionality that only allows callbacks.